drdelaney/101Hero-Marlin-Config/README.md

 ## Reflashing the board

-Download the correct Marlin version.
-This configuration is known to work for [Marlin 1.1.x] (https://github.com/MarlinFirmware/Marlin/tree/1.1.x).
+Download the correct Marlin version for the configuration you want to use.
+This configuration is known to work for [Marlin 1.1.x] (https://github.com/MarlinFirmware/Marlin/tree/1.1.x) as well as [Marlin 2.0.x] (https://github.com/MarlinFirmware/Marlin/tree/2.0.x).
 Locate a version of the configuration file you wish to use.
 I am making the configuration files as xyz_Configuration.h and xyz_Configuration_adv.h.
 Where xyz is, this is the version that the configuration is for.
 For instance, 113_Configuration.h is for Marlin 1.1.3, and may not work with other versions.
 Do NOT mix the standard and adv configuration file versions.
 Once you have selected the version you need, rename it to be simply Configuration.h and Configuration_adv.h.
 Copy the Configuration.h and Configuration_adv.h to the Marlin folder, and load Marlin.ino into the Arduino IDE.
 This can be done by viewing the file with the "raw" option, then right click, and save-as.
 Choose a location.
 Make sure "type" is set to "All Files".
 Finally move the files into the Marlin folder, overwriting the existing files.